 - Once the Board determines that it will commence disciplinary proceedings, the Board must formulate charges and must give notice to the Tribunal.

 - The notice to the Tribunal must be in writing and must set out the charges that are made against the attorney.

 - A copy of the notice must be given to the attorney as soon as practicable after giving notice to the Tribunal.

 Code of Conduct

-- From 23 February 2018, all registered attorneys will be required to adhere to the Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (Code of Conduct 2018).
-The Code of Conduct 2018 replaces the Code of Conduct for Patent and Trade Marks Attorneys 2013.
+- From 23 February 2018, all registered attorneys are required to adhere to the Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (Code of Conduct 2018).
+The Code of Conduct 2018 replaced the Code of Conduct for Patent and Trade Marks Attorneys 2013.